Gallie83/PP4-Django/Readme.md

 * [Javascript](https://www.javascript.com/) - used to change opacity of the navbar when scrolling.
 * [Heroku](https://dashboard.heroku.com/) - used to deploy the website.
 * [Github](https://github.com/) - used to host and edit the website.
-* [Django](https://www.djangoproject.com/) - used for linking logic and templates and forms.
+* [Django](https://www.djangoproject.com/) - a python framework, used for linking logic and templates and forms.
 The backbone of the website.
 * [Boostrap](https://getbootstrap.com/) - used for quick and effective styling aswell as responsive navbar templates and responsiveness.
 * [Cloudinary](https://cloudinary.com/) - used for storing images.